scirate/scirate/README.markdown

 ```
 This will initialize the database and Elasticsearch, download the basic feed layout, and start the server.

-You should now have a working local copy of SciRate!
-However, you'll also want some papers to fiddle with.

 ## Populating the database

 ```shell